Image

 Mr. Read is currently the Town Administrator for the Town of Easton, where he has held that position since 2017.
 Prior to becoming Easton's Town Administrator, Mr. Read served as Select Board's Citizens Business Advocate, Acting Town Clerk, and both Assistant and Acting Town Administrator.

-Sunny, with a high of 59 and low of 39 degrees.
-Sunny during the morning, overcast for the afternoon and evening, clear overnight.
+Partly Cloudy , with a high of 35 and low of 20 degrees.
+Partly Cloudy for the morning, overcast during the afternoon, partly cloudy in the evening, clear overnight.